Yaskawa-Global/motoros2/doc/troubleshooting.md

 *Solution:*
 The `agent_ip_address` key in the `motoros2_config.yaml` configuration file is an address that is not reachable by the robot controller.

-First, ensure that the robot controller's IP address is `MANUAL SETTING`.
-It is important that it is not using DHCP.
-[See here](../README.md#checking-network-configuration).
+Ensure that the robot controller's IP address is not assigned using DHCP and that the controller and the PC are on the same subnet.
+[See here](network_configuration.md#network-configuration).

-If that is not the problem, choose one of the following options:

-1. Modify the `agent_ip_address` key in the `motoros2_config.yaml` file and specify an IP address that is on the robot's subnet.
-Then [propagate the changes to the Yaskawa controller](../README.md#updating-the-configuration).
-You will need to ensure that the PC running the micro-ROS agent application uses this static IP address on the network port connected to the robot controller.
-2. Modify the robot controller's IP and subnet mask so it is on the subnet of the PC running the micro-ROS agent.
-3. Modify the robot controller's network settings to add a gateway which can reach the Agent's IP address.

-Refer to the relevant Yaskawa Motoman documentation for information on how to change the controller's network configuration.

 ### Alarm: 8011[19]